-The 3V's sensor is sensitive to ground vibrations in the frequency range 0.0027 - 50 Hz, depending on the options you have specified.
-It outputs analogue voltage representing ground velocity on balanced differential lines.
+The 3TB's sensors are sensitive to ground vibrations across thee entire seismic spectrum, with a flat response to velocity in the frequency range 0.0027 Hz (360 seconds) to 50 Hz.
+It outputs analogue voltages representing ground velocity on balanced differential lines.
 Each seismometer is delivered with a detailed calibration sheet showing its serial number, measured frequency response in both long and short period sections of the seismic spectrum, sensor DC calibration levels, and the transfer function in poles/zeros notation.

-1.1 System configuration
+2.1 System configuration

-The CMG-3 series of seismic instruments share a number of features:
+The Güralp 3 series of seismic instruments share a number of features:

-- a modular sensor sonde, which can be fitted with a single-jaw or three-jaw holelock mechanism as required, - a pit head installation including a surface control unit, and - a number of additional, optional control units which may be connected to the surface control unit to perform installation and maintenance tasks.
+a modular sensor sonde, which can be fitted with a single-jaw or three-jaw hole-lock mechanism as required,

+- · a pit-head installation including a breakout box, and - a number of additional, optional control units which may be connected to the breakout box to perform installation and maintenance tasks.

-For example, a borehole or pit installation of a CMG-3V or 3ESPV instrument with a three-jaw hole lock has the following layout:
+For example, a borehole or pit installation of a 3TB or 3ESPB instrument with single-jaw hole lock has the following layout:

-CMG 3-series instruments are also suitable for installing in boreholes with sand backfill.
+Güralp 3-series instruments are also suitable for installing in boreholes with sand back-fill.
 In this case no hole lock unit is necessary.

-The CMG-3V sensor is identical to the vertical-component module of the 3TB instrument, allowing you to build mixed arrays of 3V and 3TB sensors with identical response characteristics.
-Likewise, the CMG-3ESPV and 3ESPB instruments use the same vertical component.
+The 3V sensor is identical to the vertical-component module of the 3TB instrument, allowing you to build mixed arrays of 3V and 3TB sensors with identical response characteristics.

-1.2 Digital borehole installations
+2.2 Digital borehole installations

 The Güralp DM24 digitizer is available in a borehole sonde form.
-Connecting a Güralp borehole instrument to a downhole digitizer allows you to construct a true digital borehole installation.
-This has several advantages over a traditional borehole setup:
+Connecting a Güralp borehole instrument to a down-hole digitizer allows you to construct a true digital borehole installation.
+This has several advantages over a traditional borehole set-up:

-- Digital signals are not subject to attenuation as they travel up to the surface, so signals received are stronger and more reliable. - Digitizing the data at source allows you to ensure that its origin can be reliably traced. - The DM24 digitizer may also be combined with an Authentication Module within the borehole sonde, allowing you to generate cryptographically-signed data at the point of origin.
+• Digital signals are not subject to attenuation as they travel up to the surface, so signals received are stronger and more reliable.

+Digitizing the data at source allows you to ensure that its origin can be reliably traced.

+The DM24 digitizer may also be combined with an Authentication Module within the borehole sonde, allowing you to generate cryptographically-signed data at the point of origin.

-A digital borehole installation can be provided with RS232, RS422 or fibre-optic links to the surface, depending on the depth of the borehole.
+A digital borehole installation can be provided with RS232, RS422 or fibre-optic links to the surface, depending on the depth of the borehole and the distance from the well-head to the surface controller (i.e. the total cable length).

-When a downhole digitizer is present, it takes the place of the strain relief unit in the borehole.
+When a down-hole digitizer is present, it takes the place of the strain relief unit in the borehole.
 The surface unit also takes a slightly different form, with a serial connector allowing you to attach a modem or other communications link.
-In this type of installation, instead of using the surface unit to pass control signals to the sensor, all functions can be accessed remotely via the digitizer.
+In this type of installation, instead of using the surface unit to pass control signals to the sensor, all functions are accessed remotely via the digitizer.

-If you prefer to install a stand-alone digitizer at the surface, it should be connected to the 19-pin RECORDER socket of the surface control unit.
+If you prefer to install a stand-alone digitizer at the surface, it should be connected to the 26-pin "RECORDER" socket of the breakout box.

-1.3 The hole lock system
+2.3 The hole lock system

-The hole lock clamp unit in a 3V or 3ESPV instrument provides a stable platform for the sensor modules mounted above and below it.
-It is designed to maintain a positive pressure on the borehole casing over a prolonged period of time without attention, and to fix the sonde in place whilst avoiding transmitting any stresses to the seismic sensors.
+The hole lock clamp unit in a 3TB instrument provides a stable platform for the sensor modules mounted above and below it.
+It is designed to maintain a positive pressure on the borehole casing over a prolonged period of time without attention, and to fix the sonde in place whilst avoiding transmitting any stresses.

-Either single-jaw or three-jaw hole lock units may be provided.
 Güralp Systems hole locks are constructed to order from accurate measurements of your borehole at the depth you wish to install the instrument.
+Either single-jaw or three-jaw hole lock units can be manufactured.

-In installations with sand backfill, or where the instrument rests on the bottom of the borehole, a hole lock may be unnecessary.
+In installations with sand back-fill, or where the instrument rests on the bottom of the borehole, a hole lock may be unnecessary.